 Skip to Content

 Hong Kong is a hiking mecca with lots of amazing trails throughout the region.
-Some of the hikes involve a lot of very steep incline or rough trails but I’ve created this list of ten easy hiking trails on Hong Kong, which is made up of hikes that have only mild incline and short hikes in Hong Kong.
-Don’t worry though, many of the easy hikes on this list have the best views of all the hiking trails in Hong Kong.
+Many of the hikes are quite tough and have very steep incline, lots of stairs and rough terrain.
+However, I’ve created this list of ten easy hiking trails in Hong Kong.
+On this list, you will only find hikes that have mild incline and are relatively short and are the easy hikes in Hong Kong.

-To qualify for this list the hike needs to have less than 500m of incline and be less than 6km in total.
+To qualify for this list of the 10 Best Easy Hikes in Hong Kong, the hike needs to have less than 500m of total incline and be less than 6km in total.
 That may still be a bit challenging for some but generally, most of the easy Hong Kong hikes on this list can be done in under 2-3 hours at a leisurely pace.
 It is hiking though so you can still expect a bit of incline.
 You gotta get those views somehow!

 Maybe you are a hiking beginner, maybe you are looking for a family-friendly hike or maybe you just don’t feel like climbing a massive mountain.
 This list will help you choose an easy hiking trail in Hong Kong and I promise you they all have a great view!